CptLemming/django-subcommand2/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-django-subcommand could always use more documentation, whether as part of the
+django-subcommand2 could always use more documentation, whether as part of the
-official django-subcommand docs, in docstrings, or even on the web in blog posts,
+official django-subcommand2 docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/CptLemming/django-subcommand/issues.
+The best way to send feedback is to file an issue at https://github.com/CptLemming/django-subcommand2/issues.

 If you are proposing a feature: